kleinjb25/MiamiInsider/README.md

 ## Database setup
 The */database* directory contains the database.db file, which is the sqlite3 database that the project utilizes.
 The subdirectory */sample_data* contains a .sql file that can be run to upload sample data to the database.

+Run the command below in the */database* directory to upload the sample data to the database.db file.

 ```sqlite3 database.db < sample_data/add_values.sql```

 ### SQLite installation